 George Mason University’s College of Visual and Performing Arts Young Alumni Commissioning Project provides crucial support for our alumni’s continued artistic development.
-CVPA will issue up to 3 grants to recent alumni to support the creation of a new artistic work.
+CVPA will issue up to three grants to recent alumni to support the creation of a new artistic work.
 The Project is made possible by a generous bequest from the estate of Linda E. Gramlich for the support of young artists, and by donors to Mason’s Giving Day, including Shugoll Research.

-- Alums having completed undergraduate and/or graduate degrees, and certificate holders are eligible, as are double majors and recognized minors.
+- Alumni having completed undergraduate and/or graduate degrees, and certificate holders are eligible, as are double majors and recognized minors.

 - Current Mason staff are eligible, even if they are currently enrolled in a degree program, as long as they have also completed an undergraduate degree, graduate degree, or certificate at Mason.

 Recipients may receive up to $5,000 in commissioning funds, to be used at the artist’s discretion to cover project-related expenses, including but not limited to artist fees, licensing fees, equipment rental/purchase, and travel expenses.
 In addition, recipients will receive venue, production, and marketing support for a public presentation of the work.

 - Proposals should be for an original new work in any art form, suitable for performance, exhibition, or screening in a Mason venue or Mason-run online platform.
 Size/length/duration/magnitude/content are at the artist’s discretion, however feasibility of the project in relation to the project budget will be considered.
 Potential CVPA venues include Mason’s traditional theater spaces, galleries, and cinemas, but proposals for non-traditional venues will also be considered.